Latka logo

 What is Pricimetrics.com's revenue?

-Pricimetrics.com generates $10M in revenue.
+Pricimetrics.com generates an estimated $10M in annual revenue.

 Who founded Pricimetrics.com?